mluyo3414/Descrambler/README.md

 qmake
 make

-* Run the executable by doing
-./FileScrambler

 * There are some test files to try the project in the the TestFiles directory.
 * You can click on any of those files and click Scramble or Descramble in the GUI to see both formats of the file.

 * Detailed steps on how to use our scrambler/descrambler:

-1. First run the executable ./FileScrambler
+1. Put The descramble File from the repo in a folder, then run the qmake instructions from inside that folder you just created
+2. Run the executable that was just created
-2. Press Scramble pick a file and watch it get translated into binary
+3. Press file, then open pick a file, press scramble and watch it get encrypted into binary
-3. Press descramble to change it back to the original format
+4. Press descramble to change it back to the original format